tprebenda/Soofa--Firebase-Map-Tool/README.md

 # Soofa--Firebase-Map-Tool
-My own implementation of the Soofa Firebase Map Tool.
+My implementation of the Soofa Firebase Map Tool.

+Allows user to set heatmap data and place markers on the map to discern ideal locations for Soofa Talk signs, based on given heatmap data displayed in scores.
+User can also use the Google Searchbox to place a marker at a specific location with a given address.
+The 'Remove Marker' button allows you to remove most recently placed marker, and re-orient towards previous marker (if any exist).

 --- CHANGES MADE FROM ORIGINAL TOOL ---

  **UI changes:**
-1) General repositioning of application elements-

  -- Relevant heatmap is only present on a small part of the map, especially with a predefined radius, so I made the leaflet map smaller to encompass just past these large data points at the extremeties.
 This created more space below the map, which allowed me to better place elements that interact with it.
 On that note...

 -- The heatmap checkbox selector has been relocated beneath the map, for a more natural transition between activating heatlayers and studying the map.
-The same goes for the city locator. **NOTE:** The city change selection is present, but the corresponding function has not been implemented-- I was struggling to get access to the heatmap data of other locations.
-I attempted to write my own Python script for translating the data from jsons (parser.py, in the challenge/data folder), but I would have needed more time to get access to all the API's and then work through the data from each.
-I assumed this would be alright, considering it's an extremely easy addition with the data files on hand.
+The same goes for the city selector.
+**NOTE:** The city selector is... semi-functional.
+I was able to copy the Soofa heatmap data for most of the cities, but some of them must not have copied over correctly, specifically Providence, Trenton, and Arlington Heights.\.
+I attempted to write my own Python script for translating new data from jsons (parser.py, in the challenge/data folder), but it would have entailed considerable work, and I had already found your data (it just doesn't work, for whatever reason).
+I assumed it would be alright to leave it in this state, considering it's an extremely easy fix with the data files on hand.

 -- Introduced new title (header) to the site: "Soofa Firebase Tool", which I placed in line with the map on the left side of the window.
 I took the signature Soofa red from your website :)